calinraducalin/ComgyCodeChallenge/README.md

 Hi 👋.

-Meter Installation is a universal app entirely implemented using SwiftUI.
-It requires minumum iOS 16 or macOS 13.
+Meter Installation is a universal app implemented using SwiftUI, available on iPhone, iPad and Mac.
+It requires minumum iOS/ipadOS 16 or macOS 13.

 I focused on delivering a quality product in respect to the platform guidelines, supportting all the required features.
 I added a few extra features that I found helpful:
 - split the device list into uninstalled and installed collapsable sections